EBI-Metagenomics/notebooks/README.md

 ## Jupyter Lab Extension, for deep-linking
 `shiny_proxy_jlab_query_parms` contains a [JupyterLab Extension](https://jupyterlab.readthedocs.io/en/stable/user/extensions.html) to support deep-linking into JupyterLab, especially when running inside Shiny Proxy.

+This extension was created using the [JupyterLab Extension Cookiecutter TS project](https://github.com/jupyterlab/extension-cookiecutter-ts), which is [BSD3 Licensed](https://github.com/jupyterlab/extension-cookiecutter-ts/blob/3.0/LICENSE).

-This is needed because Shiny Proxy does not pass the URL path beyond an app's identifier down to the iframe running the app (JupyterLab).
+This extenion is needed because Shiny Proxy does not pass the URL path beyond an app's identifier down to the iframe running the app (JupyterLab).

 The extension does two things:
 1. **Allows deeplinking to notebooks.** It watches for a URL querystring parameter, `?jlpath=`, and uses this to forward Jupyter Lab to an internal URI which activates that path.
 This works because Shiny Proxy **does** include the query params in the iframe.
 E.g. browsing to `localhost:8080/app/mgnify-notebook-lab?jlpath=notebooks/home.ipynb` will trigger Jupyter Lab to open the `home.ipynb` notebooks once the application initialises.
 This is a frontend extension in `shiny_proxy_jlab_query_params/src/index.ts`.